Professor: Scott M. LaBrake, Ph.D. Course: Astronomy 50 Lab

 MW: 10:30am – 1:30pm

 The main goal of these labs is to teach you about the motions of the sky and several of the techniques by which the dimensions and motions of the Solar System have historically been determined.
-We’ll find the size of and distance to the Moon, and the mass of Jupiter and an extrasolar planet (using Newton’s law of gravitation).
+We’ll find the size of and distance to the Moon, the period of the Moon's orbit, the orbital shape of Mars, and the mass of Jupiter and an extrasolar planet (using Newton’s law of gravitation).
 Weather permitting, there will be an opportunity for outdoor observing in which you will observe the Moon and any other bright planets visible in the evening hours as well as evening opportunities to observe using Union's 20-inch telescope on top of the Olin Center.
 Public open houses at the Observatory are scheduled regularly and will be posted on the class webpage.
 These events are weather-dependent: if it cloudy, they will be canceled.
 Check the Union College Observatory homepage for updates. (http://www1.union.edu/wilkinf/observatory/observatory.htm or click on the link from the class homepage.)

 Because evening labs may be canceled, due to weather for example, your lab instructor will send information regarding modifications to the schedule by e-mail and posts on Nexus.
 If you want email sent to an account other than to your Union College account, please inform the instructor as soon as possible.
 Not receiving email or checking the posted lab schedule is not an excuse for missing lab, and will result in a failing lab grade.